 Modern technology makes tracking food waste diversion simpler and more accurate.
 There are multiple tools that companies can use, including digital waste tracking platforms, smart scales, and remote sensing, to streamline data collection and help companies track diversion rates in real-time.

-AI has also emerged as a great tool in the fight against food waste, offering valuable insights that allow companies to reduce the amount of waste they generate and identify opportunities for improvement.
+AI is a effective tool against food waste, offering valuable insights that allow companies to reduce the amount of waste they generate and identify opportunities for improvement.

 When deciding on a solution, businesses must consider their budget, time, and long-term cost savings and objectives.
 Whether done manually or with technology, businesses should inform and train all employees on organic waste diversion techniques and keep detailed records of their progress to optimize results.